aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/ApplicationServerDeployment/README.md

 ### Cloud infrastructure

-Grafana extension works on top of the Sensor Monitoring Application stack.
+SidewalkGrafana stack works independently of the Sensor Monitoring Application stack.
-It adds two tables to the *SidewalkTimestream* database:
+It forwards incoming messages to two tables in the *SidewalkTimestream* database:
 - *UplinkMessages* - which stores payload of the incoming uplink messages
 - *Notifications* - which stores incoming notifications

 It also provides a Grafana dashboard for tracing incoming messages.
 Mentioned tables are datasource for the dashboard.

-Components of the Grafana extension are depicted by the diagram below.
+Components of the SidewalkGrafana stack are depicted by the diagram below.
-In order not to obscure the picture, some resources of the main stack are not shown.
 Components are connected by arrows, which represent dataflow.
 Color denotes message type:
 - green --> *uplink*
 - blue --> *notification*